AJFeb/AI_Snake/README.md

 # AI_Snake
 Built the game snake using pygame,
-Built AI using Genetic Algorithm and Deep Learning to play the game!
+Developed Genetic Algorithm Neural Network to play the game!

 *Note: Fitness function and new generation functions will be further optimized